December 2015 – NCL launched a Sony a7S camera out of San Francisco proper to the edge of space, then recovering it 100 miles away in Salinas Valley.

-After the success of our Grand Canyon mission, members of the team set out to do more ambitious missions and founded the group Night Crew Labs.
-In October of 2015, Night Crew Labs, consisting of Bryan Chan, Ashish Goel, Tyler Reid, Corey Snyder, and Paul Tarantino, set out to capture the northern lights from a high altitude balloon in the high latitude regions of Alaska.
+December 2015 – After the success of our Grand Canyon mission, members of the team set out to launch more ambitious missions and founded the group Night Crew Labs.
+In October of 2015, Night Crew Labs, consisting of Bryan Chan, Ashish Goel, Tyler Reid, Corey Snyder, and Paul Tarantino, decided to start development work to eventually capture the northern lights from a high altitude balloon in the high latitude regions of Alaska.
 To do this, they quickly realized that large aperture cameras with good low-light performance would be needed to capture the beauty of the aurorae on a moving platform.

 To achieve this ultimate goal, several smaller goals had to first be attained.
 This included building a rig that can handle low light conditions as well as multiple camera angles, improve our launch and recovery skills, and improve our overall mission planning.
 To test each of these, we set out to build this rig and test it in the San Francisco Bay Area where we live.
 The goal here was to do a full test and identify any problems in the design before attempting a night launch in the extreme cold of the remote Alaskan wilderness.
 We were excited to see where we live and share the beautiful Bay Area from high altitudes.